spring-io/initializr/README.md

 An example Cloud Foundry `manifest.yml` file is provided.
 You should ensure that the application name and URL (name and host values) are suitable for your environment before running `cf push`.

+Alternatively you can jar up the app and make it executable in any environment.
+Care is needed with the includes and excludes:

+    $ spring jar --include '+templates/*.groovy,+spring/**' --exclude '-**/*.groovy,-**/*.jar,start.jar' start.jar app.groovy
+    $ cf push -p start.jar -p start.jar -n start